Hama offensive (September 2017): Aftermath

 On 6 October, HTS launched an attack northeast of Hama, capturing al-Msherfeh and several other nearby areas.
 However, the military recaptured most of the territory lost the next day, except al-Msherfeh and Tal Aswad.
 At least 12 rebels were killed in the fighting, as well as eight government soldiers.
 On 8 October, the rebels captured Abu Dali and Tal Maqta'a.

-On 6 November, Tahrir al-Sham alongside Jaysh al-Izza, Jaysh al-Nasr and the Central Division began a large-scale offensive, capturing three villages in the northern countryside of Hama.
+On 6 November, Hay'at Tahrir al-Sham alongside Jaysh al-Izza, Jaysh al-Nasr and the Central Division began a large-scale offensive, capturing three villages in the northern countryside of Hama.
 However, one day later, one village was recaptured by the Syrian Arab Army after a full day of clashes against the rebels.
 During the morning of 8 November, a second village was recaptured.